jenkinsci/vectorcast-execution-plugin/README.md

         part of the Jenkins job

-Additionally, if a shared artifact directory is specified, VectorCAST/Manage will execute jobs independently, but have a central localation for storing the build artifacts.
+Additionally, if a shared artifact directory is specified, VectorCAST/Manage will execute jobs independently, but have a central location for storing the build artifacts.
 This option can be used to accelerate testing by use of VectorCAST's Change Based Testing feature.